 PCA analysis performed using the DESeq2 normalised counts for each of the two master lists demonstrated differences across the three ATAC-seq conditions in the two cell types.
-PCA analysis showed the sample clustering based on condition, which explained the largest variability in the two cell types.
-The first PC explaining 51% of the variance in the chromatin accessibility landscape across samples, separated ATAC-seq fresh and fixed from the ATAC- seq frozen samples in CD14+ monocytes (Figure 1.18 a).
+Plotting the first two PCs showed sample clustering based on condition, which explained the largest variability within the two cell types.
+The first PC, explaining 51% of the variance in the chromatin accessibility landscape across samples, separated ATAC-seq fresh and fixed from the ATAC- seq frozen samples in CD14+ monocytes (Figure 1.18 a).
 The second PC (16% variance) showed more moderate changes between fresh and fixed libraries.
 In contrast, PCA analysis in tCD4+ showed fixed to present the largest differences

-with fresh in the genome-wide accessibility landscape in comparison to frozen samples (Figure 1.18 b).
+Difference versus fresh in the genome-wide accessibility landscape (Figure 1.18 b).